Agoric/documentation/main/REPL/priceAuthority.md

 - `timer` `{ TimerService }`:  The service that gave the `timestamp`
 - `timestamp` `{ Timestamp }`: A timestamp according to `timer` for the quote
 - `conditions` `{ any= }`: Additional conditions for the quote

-`PriceAuthority` is an object that mints `PriceQuotes` and handles triggers and notifiers for changes in the price.

 ## `getQuoteIssuer(brandIn, brandOut)`
  - `brandIn` `{ Brand }`